Jamie135/Tokenizer/README.md

 ### Cryptocurrency and Cryptography

 - Cryptocurrency is a type virtual currency that that relies on cryptography for security.
 Unlike traditional currencies, cryptocurrencies exist only in digital form and have no physical counterpart.
-- Cryptography is the process of securing communication and data from unauthorized access, using complex mathematical algorithms for the encryption, makig it almost impossible to decipher.
+- Cryptography is the process of securing communication and data from unauthorized access, using complex mathematical algorithms for the encryption, making it almost impossible to decipher.

 ### Token